The Giant Who Had No Heart in His Body: Synopsis

 The princess was very beautiful, and the prince wanted to know how he could kill the giant and set her and his family free.
 The princess said that there was no way, as the giant did not keep his heart in his body and therefore could not be killed.
 When the giant returned, the princess hid the prince, and asked the giant where he kept his heart.
 He told her that it was under the door sill.
 The prince and princess dug there the next day and found no heart.
 The princess strewed flowers over the door sill, and when the giant returned, told him that it was because his heart lay there.
 The giant admitted it was not there and told her it was in the cupboard.
 As before, the princess and the prince searched, to no avail; once again, the princess strewed garlands of flowers on the cupboard and told the giant it was because his heart was there.
 Thereupon the giant revealed to her that, in fact, in a distant lake was an island, upon which there sat a church; within the church was a well where a duck swam; in the duck's nest was an egg; and in the egg was the giant's heart.

 The prince rode to the lake, and the wolf jumped to the island.
 The prince called upon the raven he had saved from starvation, and it brought him the keys to the church.
 Once inside, he coaxed the duck to him, but it dropped the egg in the well first, and the prince called on the salmon to get him the egg.
 The wolf told him to squeeze the egg, and when he did, the giant screamed.
 The wolf told him to squeeze it again, and the giant promised anything if he would spare his life.
-The prince told him to change his brothers and their brides back to life, and the giant did so.
+The prince told him to bring his brothers and their brides back to life, and the giant did so.
 Then the prince squeezed the egg into two and went home with the princess as his bride; accompanying him were his brothers and their brides, and the king rejoiced.